jayeshdhule/Assesment-1/README-notes.md

 - Trade-offs
   - HTTPS vs HTTP in development: to avoid the browser preflight redirect problem we disabled `UseHttpsRedirection()` in Development mode.
 This makes the local dev experience easier (no need to trust the dev cert) but is less production-like.
 The alternative is to call the HTTPS endpoint from the frontend and run `dotnet dev-certs https --trust` locally.
-  - Project layout during initial work created nested test files which caused duplicate assembly attribute and build-copy issues; the pragmatic fix was to move tests to a top-level `tests/` folder and restore the API csproj defaults.
-A cleaner repo layout was prioritized over more invasive project reorganization during the assessment.
+  - Early work created nested test files which caused duplicate assembly attribute and build-copy issues; the pragmatic fix was to move tests to a top-level folder and restore the API csproj defaults.
+Tests were later consolidated into `api.Tests/` to keep them alongside the code they test.

 - Unfinished / future improvements
   - Add integration tests (TestServer or WebApplicationFactory) to exercise the controller over HTTP and validate CORS/end-to-end behaviour automatically.
-  - Add the test project to the main solution file (`.sln`) so `dotnet test` at the solution level runs all tests by default.
+  - Add both API and test projects to the main solution file (`.sln`) so `dotnet test` at the solution level runs all tests by default.
   - Improve UI tests to mock API responses and validate error paths (network failures, server errors, validation feedback).
   - Consider adding OpenAPI/Swagger examples for the `/Commision` endpoint and including sample requests in the repo.